ASE-ESRS/Group-Project/documentation/reflectiveessay.md

 ##### Code Coverage
 Coveralls reports on the code coverage of both the client and server-side code after each pull request is made.

+### Known Issues
+Need to discuss that the server-side implementation is slow and that indexes do not help. // Loic will talk about this

+When Travis autodeployed a new build of the server-side code, the `timeout` parameter of the Lambda function is reset to 3 seconds.
+If it is not manually updated, timeout errors are thrown and the client-side will report a network error to the user.

 // Also discuss stuff from out project plan. https://github.com/LoicVerrall/Group-Project/blob/master/documentation/projectplan.md